 Before the year 1950, soccer jerseys didn’t have sponsors.
 Team jerseys were quite essential in terms of design, and many of them looked pretty similar.

 The main factors that differentiated opponents were the color and patterns on the jerseys, and in some cases, different colors of shorts and socks could also be used to make a kit unique.

 Although some team jerseys featured crests in the early 1900s, they were relatively uncommon throughout the ‘40s, ‘50s, and ‘60s.
 Without iconic sponsorships and unique club crests, you would think that old soccer shirts from back in the day would be unrecognizable.

 However, this was the era that most teams established their trademark color schemes, patterns, and trends.

-Long before sponsorships and crests, the black and white stripes of Juventus were well known.
+Long before sponsorships and crests, Juventus’s black and white stripes were well known.

 When you look a little closer at older kits, subtle details such as the shape of the neck, the cuff design, and the exact shades of color stand out.

 You’ll find that many of the jerseys today retain specific details that have historical links to the franchise.
 A significant sports brand manufactures all professional soccer jerseys, so no team is free from sponsorship entirely.

 However, the most notable sponsorships take the form of a brand logo across the mid-section of the jersey.
 While we are accustomed to seeing teams with this type of corporate sponsor, not all teams have them.